Meron16/Saba-Match/modules/ai-screening/README.md

 # Module 4: AI Resume Screening Engine

-This module provides AI-powered resume analysis and candidate ranking for the AI Recruiter platform.
+This module provides AI-powered resume analysis and candidate ranking for the Saba Match platform, a safe job matching platform for girls and women.

 ## Overview